- Spacious, flexible cabin

 The 2020 Honda Fit is well-equipped for the money but start shopping at the Sport.

 The 2020 Honda Fit is a value-oriented subcompact, so its base model is fittingly spartan.
-Other models are well-equipped though, and the total price tops out around $22,000, worth 5 out of 10 here.
+Other models are well-equipped though, and the total price tops out around $22,000, which is worth 5 out of 10 here.

 EX models get those active safety features as standard as well as keyless entry, a power moonroof, and more, while the top-tier EX-L gets options such as heated front seats and leather upholstery.